How it works

 Portal

 The Portal holds the calendar for your organization.
 You can assign a shift to any member.
 The website takes care of sending an up-to-date schedule to the Divertizer every night.
-Last minute changes can be made on the calendar or just start an instant manual diversion.
+Last minute changes can be made on the calendar or just start an instant, manually triggered diversion.

 Frequently Asked Questions (FAQ)